tdkehoe/firebase-emulator-tutorial/README.md

 # Writing Firebase Cloud Functions on the Firebase Emulator

-This tutorial will show you how to write one simple Firebase Cloud Function that reads and writes to Firestore using the Firebase Local Emulator Suite.
+This tutorial will show you how to write Triggerable and Callable Firebase Cloud Functions using the Firebase Local Emulator Suite.

-The [official documentation](https://firebase.google.com/docs/emulator-suite) is good.
-This tutorial covers items left out of the official documentation.
+There is official documentation for the [Emulator](https://firebase.google.com/docs/emulator-suite) and for [Cloud Functions](https://firebase.google.com/docs/functions).

 ## Why Use the Firebase Local Emulator Suite?